data-fair/data-fair/README.md

     npm run dev-server
     npm run dev-client

-When both servers are ready, go to [http://localhost:5600](http://localhost:5600) and chose an account in `test/resources/users.json` and to login with its email.
+When both servers are ready, go to [http://localhost:5600](http://localhost:5600) and chose an account in `test/resources/users.json` to login with its email.

 ## Embedded documentation